Recovery With Incomplete Knowledge: Fundamental Bounds on Real-Time Quantum Memories: Fundamental Bounds on Recovery with Incomplete Knowledge

 Consider the scenario described in Fig.~\ref{fig:circuit2}, which is what we expect for real-time quantum memories.
-A best estimate $\hat{\theta}$ of the unknown $\theta \in \Theta$ is found by the spectator system for each time-interval over which the value of the \textit{stroboscopic} (slowly varying) variable $\theta$ is approximately constant.
-This characteristic timescale of the stroboscopic noise parameter $\theta$ should be larger that the combined characteristic times of the noisy $\mathcal{N}_{\theta}$ and the best-guess recovery $\mathcal{R}_{\hat{\theta}}$ dynamics.
+The best estimate $\hat{\theta}$ of the unknown $\theta \in \Theta$ is found by the spectator system for each time-interval over which the value of the \textit{stroboscopic} (slowly varying) variable $\theta$ is approximately constant.
+This characteristic timescale of the stroboscopic noise parameter $\theta$ should be larger than the combined characteristic times of the noisy $\mathcal{N}_{\theta}$ and the best-guess recovery $\mathcal{R}_{\hat{\theta}}$ dynamics.
 Consequently, the relevant total dynamics of the encoded system is given by $\mathcal{R}_{\hat{\theta}}\circ \mathcal{N}_{\theta}$.
-Applying Corollary~\ref{co:QEC_lower} to this channel yields
+Compared to the ideal case where the noise parameter is known perfectly, the metrological cost associated with the adaptation of spectator-based quantum memories is given by Lemma~\ref{co:examples} as